kpma1120/UserManual/UserManual.md

 There are 3 buttons provided on this page:

-1. SAVE: Save the weights entered on this page.
+1. `SAVE`: Save the weights entered on this page.
-2. RESET: Reset all the weights on this page to 1.
+2. `RESET`: Reset all the weights on this page to 1.
-3. MAIN MENU: Go back to the main menu.
+3. `MAIN MENU`: Go back to the main menu.

 ## Compare Job Offers